iamchandira/netcepter-pro/README.md

 │   ├── icon48.png
 │   ├── icon128.png
 │   └── icon.svg
-├── generate_icons_simple.py  # Icon generation script
 └── README.md             # This file
 ```

-### Modifying the Extension

-1. Make changes to the source files
-2. Go to `chrome://extensions/`
-3. Click the **Reload** button on the NetCepter Pro extension
-4. Refresh DevTools to see changes

 ## Security & Privacy

 ⚠️ **Important Security Notes:**